ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 CloudForms provides support for single sign-on integration with an enterprise identity provider through use of the OpenID Connect (OIDC).

-Complete the configuration of single sign on between IBM Cloud Pak​​ for Multicloud Management and CloudForms by following these steps.
+Complete the configuration of single sign-on between IBM Cloud Pak​​ for Multicloud Management and CloudForms by following these steps.

 ### Import the Root CA certificate to CloudForms from IBM Cloud Pak​​ for Multicloud Management